 One of the first steps of selling anything is identifying who would pay to use your product or service.
-While you may have heard of buyer personas as a tool direct-to-consumer businesses use to inform advertising and product development, marketing personas are just as important in B2B sales.
+While you may have heard of buyer personas as a tool direct-to-consumer businesses use to inform advertising and product development, marketing personas are just as important in B2B marketing and sales.

 Crafting B2B marketing personas helps maximize your marketing campaign reach and ensures your content reaches the right audiences and decision-makers.
 In addition, they can help you better understand the people engaging with your content and allow you to optimize conversion rates towards any desired action.